 J. Stuart Francis

-He has an MBA from Stanford’s Graduate School of Business and a B.A. from Princeton University.
+He has an MBA from the Stanford Graduate School of Business and a B.A. in economics from Princeton University.